-- Explore opportunities for pooling skilled human resources for establishing a formal system of South-South cooperation/Attachment Programmes across to the CSS; - Provide support to the Caribbean Association of Professional Statistics (CAPS) for enabling the professionalisation of statistics in the CSS; - Develop closer collaboration with universities in the region to enable short-term training courses in statistics for the CSS; - Advance and sustain the operations of the system of Technical Working Groups to enable networking in the implementation of methodological frameworks and in the instilling and sharing of best practices in the CSS; - Implement the recommendations of the Action Plan for Statistics in the Caribbean as endorsed by the 37th Meeting of the Conference of Heads of Government (HGC) of CARICOM including the training of statisticians as data scientists, the award of scholarships in statistics at the tertiary level; the inclusion of statistics, data science, data analysis and IT in an integrated manner in the education curricula at the primary, secondary and tertiary levels; and engaging with youth in the development of mobile application for statistics; - Develop an incentive-based HRD programme to reduce staff turnover/increase staffretention of trained staff in the CSS; - Align the Statistical Capacity-Building Programmes of the CSS with recommendations on capacity-building from the Global Community, adapting as required for SIDS; and - Establish and systematise training programmes in non-technical areas such as, leadership and management training for statisticians across the CSS.
+- Explore opportunities for pooling skilled human resources for establishing a formal system of South-South cooperation/Attachment Programmes across to the CSS; - Provide support to the Caribbean Association of Professional Statisticians (CAPS) for enabling the professionalisation of statistics in the CSS; - Develop closer collaboration with universities in the region to enable short-term training courses in statistics for the CSS; - Advance and sustain the operations of the system of Technical Working Groups to enable networking in the implementation of methodological frameworks and in the instilling and sharing of best practices in the CSS;

+- Implement the recommendations of the Action Plan for Statistics in the Caribbean as endorsed by the 37th Meeting of the Conference of Heads of Government (HGC) of CARICOM including the training of statisticians as data scientists, the award of scholarships in statistics at the tertiary level; the inclusion of statistics, data science, data analysis and IT in an integrated manner in the education curricula at the primary, secondary and tertiary levels and engaging with youth in the development of mobile application for statistics; - Develop an incentive-based HRD programme to reduce staff turnover/increase staffretention of trained staff in the CSS; - Align the Statistical Capacity-Building Programmes of the CSS with recommendations on capacity-building from the Global Community, adapting as required for SIDS; and - Establish and systematise training programmes in non-technical areas such as, leadership and management training for statisticians across the CSS.

-GENDER MAINSTREAMING
+GENDER MAINSTREAMING DEVELOPMENT

 The 20-year review of the Beijing Platform for Action on gender equality and women's empowerment (Regional Review Meeting, Geneva, November 2014) emphasised the importance of the production of Gender Statistics on pertinent Gender issues.
-The CARICOM Secretariat in partnership with the United Nations Entity for Gender Equality and the Empowerment of Women Multi-Country Office for the Caribbean (UN Women MCO) initiated an effort in 2014 to identify a context-relevant set of Gender Equality Indicators to enable the production of gender statistics, disaggregated by sex.
+The CARICOM Secretariat in partnership with the United Nations Entity for Gender Equality and the Empowerment of Women Multi-Country Office for the developed indicators based on the major gender issues at that time and produced among other outputs a publication on "Women and Men in the Caribbean Community".

+Caribbean (UN Women MCO) initiated an effort in 2014 to identify a context-relevant set of Gender Equality Indicators (GEI) to enable the production of gender statistics, disaggregated by sex.

-This initiative builds on previous efforts to produce gender statistics, including a CARICOM/United Nations Statistics Division project (1999-2004) on "Strengthening Capacity in the Compilation of Social/Gender and Environment Statistics for Conference Follow-up" that developed indicators based on the major gender issues at that time and produced among other outputs a publication on "Women and Men in Figures".
+This initiative builds on previous efforts to produce gender statistics, including a CARICOM/United Nations Statistics Division project (1999-2004) on "Strengthening Capacity in the Compilation of Social/Gender and Environment Statistics for Conference Follow-up" that

 It also builds on work put in place on the Caribbean Specific MDG (CSMDGs) Indicators in which the need was seen by countries to better incorporate gender issues in the MDGs.
-In this regard a target on Gender-Based Violence was included as well as relevant indicators, Gender disparities in education, income and occupation were also reflected in the CSMDGs Indicators.
+In this regard, a target on Gender-Based Violence was included as well as relevant indicators.
+Gender disparities in education, income and occupation were also reflected in the CSMDGs Indicators.
 Gender statistics are needed to measure and monitor the status of the lives of women and men and of girls and boys and are critical in helping policymakers to formulate and monitor policies and plans, monitor changes, and inform the public.
 Gender is therefore a key driver in the improvement of statistics in the CSS.
 The key elements under this strategic driver are: